-PJM specifies that 2,175 MW of primary reserve must be available in the Mid-Atlantic Dominion Reserve Subzone, of which 1,450 MW must be synchronized reserve (Figure 10-2), and that 2,175 MW of primary reserve must be available in the RTO Reserve Zone of which 1,450 MW must be synchronized reserve (Figure 10-3).
+Prior to July 12, 2017, PJM specified that 2,175 MW of primary reserve must be available in the Mid-Atlantic Dominion Reserve Subzone, of which 1,450 MW must be synchronized reserve (Figure 10-2), and that 2,175 MW of primary reserve must be available in the RTO Reserve Zone of which 1,450 MW must be synchronized reserve (Figure 10-3).
+As of July 12, 2017, the largest contingency is calculated dynamically in every synchronized and nonsynchronized reserve market solution and the primary requirement is set equal to 150 percent of the largest expected contingency within the upcoming hour.
 The balance of primary reserve can be made up by the most economic combination of synchronized and nonsynchronized reserve.
 PJM market operations increased the required amount of primary reserve from 2,175 MW to 3,300 MW on January 10 and January 11, 2017, for a 32 hour period.
 On May 10, 2017 the default primary reserve requirement for the RTO Reserve Zone was raised from 2,175 MW to 2,550 MW for three hours.

-RTO zone demand for nonsynchronized reserve increased significantly on May 10, 2017, as a result of the PJM rule change that increased the primary reserve requirement in the MAD subzone from 1,700 MW to 2,175 MW.
+The RTO Zone demand for nonsynchronized reserve increased significantly on May 10, 2017, as a result of the PJM rule change that increased the primary reserve requirement in the MAD Subzone from 1,700 MW to 2,175 MW.
 In addition, this increase changed the mix of scheduled MW from mostly hydro to mostly CT resources.